Cognigy/Documentation/docs/ai/empower/knowledge-ai/text-extraction/text-extraction-with-azure-ai.md

 ## How to Use

 By default, the Advanced Parser is used for text extraction.
-To use the Basic Parser, follow these steps:
+To use the External Parser, follow these steps:

 1. [Switch to External Parser](#switch-to-external-text-parser)
 2. [Upload a File for Text Extraction](#upload-a-file-for-text-extraction)